LaurentBartez/markdown-task-timer/README.md

 This extension contributes the following commands:

-- `markdown-todo-timer.toggleTimer (ctrl+alt+[Minus])`: Toggles the timer.
+- `markdown-todo-timer.toggleTimer (ctrl+alt+l)`: Toggles the timer.
 Active tasks will be set inactive.
 If there is no active tasks, the selected task will be toggled to active
 - `markdown-todo-timer.promoteTask (ctrl+alt+[Period])`: Cycles through task state promoting
 - `markdown-todo-timer.promoteTask (ctrl+alt+[Comma])`: Cycles through task state demoting
 - `markdown-todo-timer.makeReport`: Creates a report that summarizes your timestamps in a new editor.
 Of course formatted as markdown